3 Statistial analysis

 #> ERR1711602 0.01749079 0.98250921 0.0000000 Group1

 The basis corresponds to the factor to feature matrix.
-This represents functional implications if the KO or gene copy number tables are used for the NMF.
-This information can be parsed to matrix of KEGG PATHWAY information using pathwayWithFactor.
+This can represent functional profiles if the KO or gene copy number tables are used for the NMF.
+This information can be summarized to matrix of KEGG PATHWAY information using pathwayWithFactor.

 library(pheatmap)